 The International Journal of Communication reports that educators fear that growing scores of students are incapable of discerning quality internet sources from crud.

-As data from Pew Research indicates, 40% of surveyed scholars think that the rising crop of students is seriously lacking in critical thinking skills.
+As data from Pew Research indicates, 40% of surveyed scholars think that the rising crop of students is severely lacking in critical thinking skills.